 An attempt to tackle the concept - why creating art by a common human?

-Art should speak for itself and that’s why when you go to a gallery, you just stare at different pieces and let them speak to you, and that is the true beauty of art, the ability to communicate without using any words.
+Art should speak for itself and that’s why when you go to a gallery, you stare at different pieces and let them talk to you, and that is the true beauty of art, the potential to communicate without using any words.
 However for less confusion and manipulation, one has to learn the basics of seeing art.

 Ask yourself if the work epitomizes the artist's style.
 Such pieces create visual oneness for the entire art piece.

-The spirit of art prevails not only in the artists' workshop, art gallery or museum, but is also to pervade every other human interest and enterprise.
-The message of art to society is contained in the words artistic and aesthetic.
+The spirit of art prevails not only in the artists' workshop, art gallery, or museum, but is also to permeate every other human interest and enterprise.
+The message of art to society is contained in the following words - Aesthetics.

-Aesthetics is the branch of philosophy that deals with the nature and appreciation of art, beauty, and taste.
+Aesthetics is the field of philosophy that deals with the nature and appreciation of art, beauty, and taste.
 Aesthetics is central to any exploration of art.
-The word "aesthetic" is derived from the Greek "aisthetikos," meaning "esthetic, sensitive, or sentient. " In practice, aesthetic judgment refers to the sensory contemplation or appreciation of an object (not necessarily a work of art), while artistic judgment refers to the recognition, appreciation, or criticism of a work of art.
+The word 'aesthetic' has provenance derived from the Greek "aisthetikos," meaning "esthetic, sensitive, or sentient.
+Practically, the aesthetic judgment refers to the sensory contemplation or appreciation of an object, while artistic judgment refers to the recognition, appreciation, and criticism of an artwork.

 Sometimes beauty is not the artist's ultimate goal.
-Art is often intended to appeal to, and connect with, human emotion.
+Art is intended to appeal and connect with human emotion.
 Artists may express something so that their audience is stimulated in some way—creating feelings, religious faith, curiosity, interest, identification with a group, memories, thoughts, or creativity.